Jamesklein218/aws-cognito-demo/README.md

 Google authentication is configure

 ## Backend
 Modified code from the `cognito-express` package to use Typescript.

 Will investigate the usage of `aws-sdk` in the future.
+Will investigate CSRF Vulnerability.